PiotrWalczak2001/RustyWorkflow/README.md

 - versioning and control of flows
 - retry of flows and individual activities
 - integration into external flows
+- integration with Azure

+#### Redis and LiteDB
+- Most probably Redis will be used to store the state of flows, and for less demanding LiteDB

+#### Azure
+- integration with functionalities offered by azure

+#### Assemblies
+- an original fresh look at workflows using assemblies
+- support for scaling workflows that overload distributed systems

 #### UI
 - management of flows through the UI

 #### Scripts
 - adding and running scripts

-#### Assemblies
-- an original fresh look at workflows using assemblies
-- support for scaling workflows that overload distributed systems

 ## How to use
 (work in progress)